Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Three modules

-As before, we calculate the standard deviation of $r$.
-Figures \ref{Fig4} (b)-(c) respectively show the final value of the global order parameter and its standard deviation.
-It is also plotted in black the elliptical boundary of Eq. \eqref{3 osc ellipse regions w12w23}.
-We observe that the synchronization region corresponds to the expected behavior for three oscillators and exhibit all distinct behaviors, full and partial phase locking and asynchrony.

-For three modules we have seen so far that given high enough $\lambda_\text{in}$ the coarse-graining procedure retain the basic properties of the reduced system; now we discuss how different parameter values affect the internal coupling.
 Figure \ref{Fig4} (a) shows the final value of $\lambda_\text{in}$.
-We see the same behavior of two modules, approaching the synchronization regime from a asynchronous state increases the internal coupling required to preserve $r_\sigma\geq q_\sigma$.
-This might seem an odd behavior considering we are decreasing the absolute frequency value and consequently expect it to be easier to keep cohesive modules.
+We see the same behavior observed in the case of two modules: approaching the synchronization regime from a asynchronous state increases the internal coupling required to preserve $r_\sigma\geq q_\sigma$.
+This might seem an odd, considering we are decreasing the absolute frequency value and consequently expect it to be easier to keep cohesive modules.
 However, given that there are few connections between modules, the transfer of information from one to the others is harder when their frequencies are further apart, even though the absolute value is smaller.

+Figures \ref{Fig4} (b)-(c) show the global order parameter and its standard deviation, respectively.
+The black curve shows the lower elliptic bound given by Eq.\eqref{transicao fase 3 osc}.
+We observe that the synchronization region corresponds to the expected behavior for three oscillators and exhibit all distinct behaviors, full and partial phase locking and asynchrony.
+Panels (d) and (e) show the numerical estimates of the synchronization bounds $r_+$ and $r_-$ taken from Eq. \eqref{r rho phi 3mod}, respectively.
+The phase differences were obtained by numerically solving system \eqref{pts fixos w1 w3}.
+Note that the simulated value of $r$ appears to fall in between both, as expected.